bearded-giant/bearded-giant-tmux/README.md

 - Static formatting (colors, separators) that only updates on config reload
 - Dynamic text content that updates every status-interval without full module rebuild

+#### Meetings List Command

+The plugin provides a tmux command to list all meetings for the rest of the day:

+- Press `prefix + M` (capital M) to display a formatted list of today's meetings
+- Shows meeting times, titles, and time until each meeting
+- Color-coded based on urgency (same as status bar)
+- Respects the exclusion patterns configured in `@bearded_giant_meetings_exclude`
+- Includes meetings currently in progress

 ## Configuration Examples

 Below are provided a few configurations as examples or starting points.